On Wednesday, April 22, Executive Director Belicia Reaves testified at the DC Council to secure equitable funding.

 Good afternoon, Chairman Phil Mendelson and members of the Committee of the Whole.

 I am Belicia Reaves, Executive Director of Two Rivers Public Charter School.
-I am grateful for the opportunity to speak today on behalf of our more than 1,000 students, their families, and staff from one of DC’s most diverse school communities about teacher and school leader retention.
+I am grateful for the opportunity to speak today on behalf of our more than 1,000 students, their families, and staff in Wards 5 & 6 from one of DC’s most diverse school communities about the FY27 budget and the need for equitable funding for Two Rivers and the charter school sector.

 Thank you to the Council for continuing to hold public hearings and for creating space for families, educators, and school leaders to share their perspectives.
 This process reflects a commitment to transparency, engagement, and thoughtful decision-making—values essential to a strong and equitable education system.